Your daycare provider gives their all for your kids and your family. Make sure you appreciate your childcare provider and she knows it.

-- One provider even received a gift from all of her daycare families except one.
-When that child was picked up before Christmas, she told the Mom Merry Christmas and the mom gave her a dirty look and said, oh, Merry Christmas in a hateful way, like it was too hard for her to even wish her a Merry Christmas.
-That’s a great way to show you care about someone, isn’t it?
+One provider even received a gift from all of her daycare families except one.
+When that child was picked up before Christmas, she told the mom Merry Christmas and the mom gave her a dirty look and said, oh, Merry Christmas in a hateful way, like it was too hard for her to even wish her a Merry Christmas.
+That’s a great way to show you appreciate your childcare provider, isn’t it?

 - She’d love to get a big hug and a Merry Christmas and thanks for all you do.

-- She’d love a card that your child drew a picture in that said how much you appreciate her.
+- She would love a card that your child drew a picture in that said how much you appreciate her.

 - She’d love for you to say, it means a lot to us that you care for our family.